torvista/Zen_Cart-Google_reCAPTCHA/README.md

 //eof plugin Google reCaptcha ?>
 ````

- ...in the template files where you want the Captcha to display.
+ ...in the template files in the position where you want the Captcha to display.

 ````
 \includes\templates\YOUR_TEMPLATE\templates\tpl_ask_a_question_default.php